-TEQSA can apply for orders imposing pecuniary penalties under Division 2 of Part 7 of the TEQSA Act where a regulated entity has contravened a civil penalty provision in that Division.
+TEQSA can apply for orders imposing pecuniary penalties under Part 4 of the Regulatory Powers Act where a regulated entity has contravened a civil penalty provision of the TEQSA Act.
 The TEQSA and ESOS Acts also have a number of offence provisions (including offences covering the same conduct as most civil penalty provisions in the TEQSA Act).

-TEQSA may suspend or cancel the registration of a regulated entity as a CRICOS provider for a broad range of reasons specified under section 83 of the ESOS Act, including non-compliance with the ESOS Act and National Code.
+TEQSA may suspend the registration of a CRICOS provider for a broad range of reasons specified under section 83 of the ESOS Act, including non-compliance with the ESOS Act and National Code.

-Suspension or cancellation of registration will only be exercised where there is evidence of non-compliance and urgent action is required to address or prevent the non-compliance.
+Suspension of registration will only be exercised where there is evidence of non-compliance and urgent action is required to address or prevent the non-compliance.